 The major difference from the book, though, is the one everybody talks about.
 Little Tad, who dies in the novel, does not meet the same fate in the film.
 And while it’s powerful, even haunting in the novel, having him live serves the film better.

-Interestingly enough, while everyone involved (especially Stephen King and Dee Wallace) hold this film up high as something they’re proud of, the movie has always held fairly mixed reviews.
+Interestingly enough, while everyone involved (especially Stephen King and Dee Wallace) hold this film up high as something they’re proud of, the movie has always received fairly mixed reviews.
 It wasn’t even a massive success in theaters.
 Everyone knows of it, everyone is intimately aware of the plot, but the numbers don’t suggest that everyone has seen it.

 The only real downside to Cujo is a weak ending.
 After a great buildup of suspense between the poor people trapped in the car and Vic scrambling to find out what happened to his wife and son, everything just fizzles out five minutes before the end of the film.
 After that, things just continue until they happen to end.
 Don’t let that discourage you from seeing the movie, though, as it is an effectively scary and beautifully shot King adaptation.